 The Company continuously enhanced the management of regular reports disclosure issues, to ensure the authenticity, accuracy and completeness of the disclosed information.
 The contents of regular reports were constantly enriched and the quality of information disclosure was improved.
-The Company's Investigative Measures of Significant Errors in Annual Report Disclosure which urges the relevant personnel to exercise diligence and meet all their obligations during annual report information disclosure norms, to ensure that the financial statements give a true and fair view of the Company's financial position and operating results, to prevent the significant errors or omissions in the disclosure of information in the annual report.
+The Company's Investigative Measures of Significant Errors in Annual Report Disclosure which urges the relevant personnel to exercise diligence and meet all their obligations during annual report information disclosure, and comply with relevant laws and regulations, accounting standards and disclosure norms, to ensure that the financial statements give a true and fair view of the Company's financial position and operating results, to prevent the significant errors or omissions in the disclosure of information in the annual report.
 During the reporting period, the Company had no significant accounting errors, significant material omissions, or revisions in its performance forecast, etc.